Facebook in 2016: We had no effect on the election. Facebook in 2018: We're bad for democracy, sometimes.

-Facebook has offered a status update about what happens to democracy when social media gets involved.
+Facebook now can't stop thinking about what happens to democracy when social media gets involved.

-The social network, which boasts 2 billion users worldwide, acknowledged in three posts on Monday that social media can be problematic for democracies.
-This comes more than a year after the company's founder, Mark Zuckerberg, said it was "crazy" to think that fake news on Facebook.swayed the 2016 presidential election.
+The company acknowledged in three posts on Monday that social media can be a simmering source of problems for democratic societies.
+It's an issue that Facebook's been grappling with since the controversies of the 2016 election.

-The posts on Monday come as Facebook and Zuckerberg have shifted their tones on social media and political issues.
-Zuckerberg said his goal for 2018 was to fix the series of issues from Facebook, and the company has since changed its News Feed to focus more on families rather than politics.
+"In 2016, we at Facebook were far too slow to recognize how bad actors were abusing our platform," Samidh Chakrabarti, Facebook's product manager of civic engagement, said in one of the posts.

-The three posts on Monday are a part of Facebook's "Hard Questions" series, in which company executives confront issues the company has been criticized over.
+"Now, we're as determined as ever to fight the negative influences and ensure that our platform is unquestionably a source for democratic good," said Katie Harbath, Facebook's global politics and government outreach director, in another of the Monday posts.

-"Now, we're as determined as ever to fight the negative influences and ensure that our platform is unquestionably a source for democratic good," said Katie Harbath, Facebook's global politics and government outreach director.
+The third of the three posts, part of Facebook's "Hard Questions" series, came from Cass R. Sunstein, a professor at Harvard Law School.
+While finding much to like in social media, he said venues like Facebook can hurt democracy by creating an environment that fosters divisions and polarization.
+"At best, it's a problem," he said.
+"At worst, it's dangerous."

-The third post comes from Cass R. Sunstein, a professor at Harvard Law School, who argued that Facebook hurts democracy by creating an environment that fosters divide.
+The message across the board: Social media really can be good for democracy -- if it's run properly.

-In all three posts, Facebook remains confident that social media can be good for democracy -- if it's run properly.
-But it also admitted that the way it's been run before has lead to negative effects for millions of its users.
+Chakrabarti acknowledged that over a two-year period that included the 2016 elections, Russian entities created 80,000 posts that reached around 126 million people in the US, "essentially using social media as an information weapon."
+On the plus side, he said, Facebook's voter registration efforts during that campaign led more than 2 million people to register to vote, and a ballot preview tool helped raise awareness of what was being voted on.

 iHate: CNET looks at how intolerance is taking over the internet.